Arkensor/EnfusionDatabaseFramework/README.md

 - ✅ `JsonFile` local `.json` files for workbench development and small data volumes
 - ✅ `BinaryFile` local `.bin` files, same purpose as JSON but much smaller in filesize.
 - 🚧 `BIBackend` local/cloud synced `.bin` files stored in the Bohemia Interactive session backend.
-- 🚧 `Http` a web api powered bridge to other external storage services such as SQL and document databases.
+- 🚧 `Http` a web API powered bridge to other external storage services such as SQL and document databases.
     - 🚧 SQL Databases `SQLite`, `MySQL`, `PostgreSQL`
     - 🚧 Document Databases `MongoDB`